droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 The campfire produces no smoke, and its light does not extend beyond the edges of the hollow.
 If asked her reason for making it, Ezmerelda reminds the players that werewolves can see in the dark.
 “Should we be unlucky enough for them to find us," she notes, grinning, “we’ll want to nullify every advantage they can get."
 (While Ezmerelda can cast the *darkvision* spell, she prefers to avoid spending spell slots without cause, especially if she might need them to fight werewolves and especially when accompanied by others.)

 > [!item]+ **Furtive Firestarter**
-> *Wondrous item, uncommon*
+> *Uncommon, Light*
 >
 > This finely crafted set of flint and steel bears small runes etched along the sides of both pieces.
 When the set is used to ignite a combustible material, the resulting flame sheds bright light in a 10-foot radius, sheds no dim light, and produces no smoke.
-While within thirty feet of a flame created in this way, the user can speak a command word to instantly extinguish the flame.
+While within thirty feet of a flame created in this way, the user can speak a command word to instantly extinguish the flame with one action (concentrate).

 Ezmerelda suggests that the party station one person on the edge of the hollow to watch for the pack’s departure.
 If the players don't suggest doing so, Ezmerelda suggests rotating shifts once per hour to avoid fatigue.
 ### L3a.
 Campfire Tales